uwplse/Cassius/README.md

   collapsing, and floating layout agree's with Mozilla Firefox's, demonstrating that this formalization is correct (contribution 2).

-This document guides the artifact evaluator through setting up VizAssert, running the two main experiments, and verifying various additional claims made in the paper's evaluation (§6).
-The document then gives a brief description of the VizAssert code base, allowing the evaluator to check that it (roughly) corresponds to the description in the paper, and also explains how to run additional experiments of the evaluator's choosing (including writing new assertions, using those assertions on new web pages, and evaluating other portions of the semantics).
+This document guides the artifact reviewer through setting up VizAssert, running the two main experiments, and verifying various additional claims made in the evaluation (Section 6 in the paper).
+The document then gives a brief description of the VizAssert code base, allowing the reviewer to check that it (roughly) corresponds to the description in the paper, and also explains how to run additional experiments of the reviewer's choosing (including writing new assertions, using those assertions on new web pages, and evaluating other portions of the semantics).

+*Note*: This document is very long, but that need not frighten the reviewer.
+A full reproduction of the results in the paper using the provided virtual machine requires running but two commands.
+(These commands can take a few days to run, depending on the machine, but the provided virtual machine includes freshly-generated outputs as well.)
+The length of this document reflects additional instructions not necessary to reproduce the paper's results, and instead provided in case the reviewer wishes to further investigate the VizAssert tool or wishes to set up VizAssert on their own machine (instead of using the virtual machine).

 Setting up VizAssert
 --------------------

-VizAssert is provided to the artifact evaluator in two formats:
+VizAssert is provided to the artifact reviewer in two formats:

 + A tarball containing the source code
 + A virtual machine image

 In the virtual machine image, all of the setup steps described below have been done.
-Evaluators using the virtual machine image can skip this section.
-Evaluators can choose to use the following instructions instead, but the authors will not necessarily be able help debug installation problems on all systems, so the virtual machine is recommended.
+Reviewers using the virtual machine image can skip this section.
+Reviewers can choose to use the following instructions instead, but the authors will not necessarily be able help debug installation problems on all systems, so the virtual machine is recommended.